A 4-Step Guide to Fixing Bad Health Habits

-Loraine, a high school receptionist from Austin, Texas, knows her vice: "'JOBs', she says. "'Just one bites.'"
-She eats sensibly at mealtimes, but is "always grabbing just half a slice of bread or just a taste more of the leftovers."
+Loraine, a high school receptionist, knows her vice: "'JOBs', she says. "'Just-one-bites.'"
+She eats sensibly at meal times, but is "always grabbing just half a slice of bread or just a taste more of the leftovers."

 Why?
 Two reasons.
 First, "all routines, habits and rituals make us feel secure," says Mautner.
 "Even unhealthy routines are easier to maintain than to change."

 Second, we are a culture of now.
 When we want a habit changed, we want it changed yesterday.
 Unfortunately, human nature doesn't always work that way: "It takes six to eight weeks for a new habit to become second nature," says Mautner.
 But often, especially when we're stressed, we revert to the old, "bad" behaviours.
 Then we think we've failed and give up trying to change altogether.